MiaadTeam/lesan/README.md

 You can find complete implementation of this example [here](https://github.com/MiaadTeam/lesan/tree/main/examples/simpleMircoservice)

-First of all, create a "ts" file called `mod.ts` and import the last version of `lesan` and assign a constant called `coreApp`:
+First of all, create a "ts" file called `mod.ts` and import the latest version of `lesan` and assign it to a constant variable called `coreApp`:

 ```typescript
 import { lesan } from "https://deno.land/x/lesan@vx.x.x/mod.ts";